 Looking for creative ideas to engage your conference attendees?

 After years of graphic recording keynote presenters and the like, we wanted to find a way to capture the voices of those in the audience, where a wealth of insights also lie.
-What we came up with were ImageThink Social Listening Murals, an innovative conference format that engages attendees and facilitates conversations between you and your audience.
+What we came up with were ImageThink Social Listening Murals, an innovative interactive conference idea format that engages attendees and facilitates conversations between you and your audience.

 Picture a large canvas positioned in a high traffic area of your conference.
-The idea is simple: you come up with a question, attendees give their answers to ImageThink, and we illustrate their responses in real time.
+The idea of social listening is simple: you come up with a question, attendees give their answers to ImageThink, and we illustrate their responses in real time.
 Social Listening Murals are an audience call and response, and give you a focused space to interact with attendees on a one-to-one level with the added benefit of gathering their insights for future use.

 Stoke The Conversation